sahil-gusain/learningReact/README.md

 schema vs model
 Schema defines the structure of a document or record in a MongoDB collection wheareas model represents a MongoDB collection that acts as a class.It is created by compiling the schema

+Indexing in mongodb  Indexes is a special data structure(binary tree) that stores some information related to the document such that it becomes easier for mongodb to find the right data .There are various types of indexes like single field indexes,compound field index, multikey index, Geospatial Indexes, Text Index, Hash Index, Wildcard Index